 How High Should The Ceilings Be In A Detached Garage?

-Should I Install A Floor Drain?
+Should I Install A Floor Drain In My Detached Garage?

-Installing a floor drain in the garage slab is a great idea.
+Installing a floor drain in your detached garage slab is a great idea.
 Melting snow and ice or water dripping from cars coming in from the rain will collect in the drain rather than rest on the concrete or run off towards the walls or garage door.
-Spills will have a place to drain and keeping the concrete floors clean is so much easier.
+Spills will have a place to drain which makes keeping the concrete floors clean so much easier.

 How Much Electric Will I Need?

 Don’t skimp on the electric you send to your new garage.
 We put in no less than 240 volts and 100 amps.
 This gives you plenty of power if your using power tools, a second refrigerator, freezer or charging an electric car.